A workspace is a theoretical endless grid that stores your draggable content. Think of it like a large desk.

 Plan limits and pricing are subject to change as we get more data on usage and costs.

 No. Most people start by adding their “active jobs,” “hot clients,” or “current initiatives.”
+It's also easy to add Google Docs & Sheets so you can organize them spatially and edit them from Opal.

 You'll feel the difference in under an hour when you stop chasing stuff.